belle2/basf2/mva/doc/index-01-mva.rst

 ===========

 ..
 WARNING::
     Documentation about the MVA package migrated from our `confluence page <https://confluence.desy.de/pages/viewpage.action?pageId=35833547>`_.
-Please go there.
-    If you have time to take part the migration, feel free to take `Jira ticket <https://agira.desy.de/browse/BII-3547>`_.
+    If you have time to take part the migration, please see the `Jira ticket <https://agira.desy.de/browse/BII-3547>`_.
     In this case you might need our nice guide on Sphinx documentation: :ref:`doctools` .

 Overview